-- 1. Press AUTO. - Set the temperature.
-Allow the system time to stabilize.
-Adjust the temperature as needed for best comfort.
+- 1. Press AUTO. - 2.
+Set the driver and passenger temperature.

+To find your comfort setting, start with 22 °C (72 °F) and allow the system time to stabilize.
+Then adjust the temperature as needed for best comfort.

 To improve fuel efficiency and to cool the vehicle faster, recirculation may be automatically selected in warm weather.

-The recirculation light will not come on.
-Press to select recirculation; press it again to select outside air.
+The recirculation light will not come on when automatically controlled.
+Press continually select recirculation; press it again to select outside air.